-Robin Griffith-Jones worked at the auctioneers Christies on leaving Oxford in 1978.
+Robin worked at the auctioneers Christies on leaving Oxford in 1978.
 After working, 1984-6, with Mother Theresa’s Sisters in India and with the long-term homeless in London, Robin studied theology in Cambridge.
-He served as Curate (assistant minister) in outer Liverpool, 1989-92 and as Chaplain at Lincoln College, Oxford University, 1992-9; at Oxford he was also College Lecturer in Theology for Exeter College.
-He is now a Visiting Lecturer in New Testament Studies at King’s College, London.
+He served as Curate (assistant minister) in outer Liverpool, 1989-92 and as Chaplain at Lincoln College, Oxford University, 1992-9.
+Robin was appointed Master of the Temple in 1999.

 Robin has published widely on the New Testament, and on law and religion and architectural history.
 His books on the New Testament and early Christendom are The Four Witnesses (about the gospels,2000), The Gospel according to Paul (2004), The Da Vinci Code and the Secrets of the Temple (2006), and Mary Magdalene (2008, with the title Beloved Disciple in the USA).
 All are available through amazon.com.
 Robin admits wryly that his little book on The Da Vinci Code has sold more copies than will ever be sold of all his other books together!

 The Temple Church is famous as ‘the mother-church of the Common Law’.
 Robin ran the public discussions on Islam and English Law which began with the then Archbishop of Canterbury’s famous lecture on sharia law in the UK.
 Robin edited the consequent book, Islam and English Law (2013).